Drama

 Armageddon Time

-James Gray’s love letter to his childhood is a sad and challenging one.
+James Gray’s love letter to his childhood is a sad and sometimes overbearing one.

 “Armageddon Time” is inspired by writer/director James Gray’s own childhood in Queens, New York, and when I attended a special screening and Q&A, he couldn’t be more insightful about his life.
-And he also picks a terrific cast to remind himself of the life has experienced and the lessons he’s learned.
+And even when he also picks a terrific cast to remind himself of the life has experienced and the lessons he’s learned, it seems all cynical.

 It’s also a coming-of-age story where a boy is less focused on his studies and more focused on his art-one of which would humiliate his teacher and others aren’t the class assignments he was given.
 His parents think it’s a hobby, but only he and his grandpa believe it could give him a future.
 Of course, if he doesn’t focus on his schoolwork, then that would be a difficult for him to have an art career.